UniMath/agda-unimath/src/orthogonal-factorization-systems/orthogonal-maps.lagda.md

         ( H))
 ```

-### Right orthogonal maps are closed under composition and have the right cancellation property
+### Right orthogonal maps are closed under composition and have the left cancellation property

 Given two composable maps `h` after `g`, if `h` is right orthogonal to `f` then
 `g` is right orthogonal to `f` if and only if `h ∘ g` is.